-Note: In most cases the Service Requirement (in the Name of project(s) and the funding made available for it in 2019) indicates the entire budget for the organisation within a specific geographical area or theme, inclusive of all strands.
+Note: In most cases the Service Requirement indicates the entire budget for the organisation within a specific geographical area or theme, inclusive of all strands for 2023.
 This may be discussed with the ETB.

 2.2 Services for young people (Strand A): Using the table which is made up of a combination of drop down and free text boxes, demonstrate how your organisation proposes to respond to the Service Requirement.
 The following information is required in each section: